shanglianlm0525/SlimPytorch/README.md

-# MCF
+# MIN
-MCF(Model Compression Framework) is a PyTorch-based framework for neural network compression framework.
+MIN (Model Compression Framework) is a PyTorch-based framework for neural network compression framework.